North Yemen civil war: Egyptian offensives

-The Egyptian General Staff divided the Yemen War into three operational objectives.
-The first was the air phase, it began with jet trainers modified to strafe and carry bombs and ended with three wings of fighter-bombers, stationed near the Saudi-Yemeni border.
-Egyptian sorties went along the Tihama Coast of Yemen and into the Saudi towns of Najran and Jizan.
-It was designed to attack royalist ground formations and substitute the lack of Egyptian formations on the ground with high-tech air power.
-In combination with Egyptian air strikes, a second operational phase involved securing major routes leading to San'a, and from there secure key towns and hamlets.
-The largest offensive based on this operational tactic was the March 1963 "Ramadan Offensive" that lasted until February 1964, focused on opening and securing roads from San'a to Sadah to the North, and San'a to Marib to the East.
-The success of the Egyptian forces meant that royalist resistance could take refuge in hills and mountains to regroup and carry out hit-and-run offensives against republican and Egyptian units controlling towns and roads.
-The third strategic offensive was the pacification of tribes and their enticement to the republican government, meaning the expenditures of massive amounts of funds for humanitarian needs and outright bribery of tribal leaders.
+The Egyptian general staff divided the Yemen War into three operational objectives.
+The first was the air phase, which began with jet trainers modified to strafe and carry bombs and ended with three wings of fighter-bombers stationed near the Saudi-Yemeni border.
+Egyptian sorties traveled along the Yemen's Tihama coast and into the Saudi towns of Najran and Jizan.
+It was designed to attack royalist ground formations and substitute the lack of Egyptian ground formations with high-tech air power.
+In combination with Egyptian air strikes, a second operational phase involved securing major routes leading to San'a, and from there securing key towns and hamlets.

+The largest offensive based on this operational tactic was the March 1963 "Ramadan Offensive" that lasted until February 1964.
+The offensive focused on opening and securing roads from San'a to Sadah to the North, and San'a to Marib to the East.
+The Egyptian forces' success meant that royalist resistance could take refuge in the hills and mountains to regroup and carry out hit-and-run offensives against republican and Egyptian units controlling towns and roads.
+The third strategic offensive was the pacification of tribes and enticing them to support the republican government.
+This required the expenditure of massive amounts of funds for humanitarian needs and outright bribery of tribal leaders.